boer-way/essays/flax-trial/README.md

 ## Flax Markets

 The Flax plant is very versitle.
 Flax varities can be used and processed for many applications and adapts well to various conditions.
-Examples include flax is grown for textiles such as "linen fabric for clothing", sails for ships, flags, tents and string.
-Flax is used in construction for material applications such as "linseed oil", and also flax seeds are a powerhouse for food omega rich "Flax seed" provides a nutritional boost for many dietary applicaitons .
+Examples include flax is grown for textiles processed and woven into "linen fabric for clothing", sails for ships, flags, tents and string.
+Flax oil is used in construction for material applications incorporating "linseed oil".
+Flax seeds for food are a omega rich powerhouse "Flax seed" provides a nutritional boost for many dietary applicaitons .
 Flax grows internationally and has been collected and used for these examples and more for thousands of years.

 ## Flax in America